 People snowboarding down a sand dune

 On the way out of the island we stopped at a cafe called Sunset Cafe for a late lunch.
 We arrived there just in time for a live performance by a guy who played the guitar, sang and played the harmonica, all at once.
 His singing wasn't too shoddy either.
-So we lounged around listening to him for a while over
+So we lounged around listening to him for a while over our coffee and sandwiches.

 Dinner that night was at another old world restaurant called Serafini's.
 We were forced to do Italian again because most places were fully booked for Valentine's day or closed for the Winter.
 We are not complaining because the restaurant had some great food and decor.
 Arun ate nearly a pound of chocolate cake, which made his evening and watching that sinful sight made mine.